 *Adapted from Dr. John R. Diggs, Jr., “The Health Risks of Gay Sex.”
 Corporate Resource Council (2002). (accessed 1/30/13)

-See this article from Contemporary Pediatrics, “Sexual minority adolescents take more behavioral risks than heterosexual peers.”
+April 2014: Contemporary Pediatrics, “Sexual minority adolescents take more behavioral risks than heterosexual peers.”

 Becky Birtha, “Gay Parents and the Adoption Option,” The Philadelphia Inquirer, March 04, 2002, ; Grant Pick, “Make Room for Daddy – and Poppa,” The Chicago Tribune Internet Edition, March 24, 2002.